Denkschmied/AdventOfCode2022/README.md

 ## 2022-12-07
 This was a hard nut!!!
 Damm it.
 Finally, I found a - for me - smart solution.
 It took a lot of brainwork...

+## 2022-12-08
+I must confess that I am addicted to the AoC....
+I tried today and finally solved the first part of the puzzle.
+However, I was not able to solve the second part.
+I am sure that I have missed something.
+I was not able to find a way for getting the numbers of visible trees correct.
+And I think that the same approach of the first part can be used for the second part.